Jim Hendren

-James Paul Hendren (born August 12, 1963) is an American politician serving as a member of the Arkansas Senate from the 2nd district.
-From January 2019 to January 2021, he also served as Senate Majority Leader.
-Until February 2021, he was a Republican; but he has left his party in the wake of the 2021 storming of the United States Capitol.
+James Paul Hendren (born August 12, 1963) is an American politician who served as a member of the Arkansas Senate from the 2nd district.
+From January 2019 to January 2021, he served as Senate Majority Leader.

+Until February 2021, he was a Republican; but he had left his party in the wake of the 2021 storming of the United States Capitol.
 He resides in Sulphur Springs in Benton County in Northwest Arkansas.
+He is the nephew of former Governor of Arkansas Asa Hutchinson and former U.S. Representative Tim Hutchinson.

 Early life and education

 A native of Gravette in Benton County, Hendren spent a semester at Bob Jones University and graduated in 1984 with a degree in electrical engineering from the University of Arkansas at Fayetteville.

 Career

 From 1984 to 1992, he served in the United States Air Force.
 A former F-15 fighter pilot, he flew in six intercepts of planes of the former Soviet Union over the Bering Sea.
 Since 2003, he has been a senior offensive duty guard in the Arkansas Air National Guard.
 He owns Hendren Plastics Company.
 He and his wife, Tammy Claire Hendren (born 1964), have four children, Daniel, David, Nick, and Molly.
 He is a Baptist.